Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 Even if the new CSRD thresholds remove your company from the legal scope, you may still need to provide ESRS aligned information because:

-Voluntary or semi voluntary ESRS reporting will become a competitive hygiene factor in many sectors.
+Voluntary or semi-voluntary ESRS reporting will become a baseline competitive requirement in many sectors.

 Quality of information matters more than quantity

-The first wave of ESRS reporting in 2024 showed long reports with weak links to strategy and financials.
-The simplified standards push companies to:
+The first wave of ESRS reporting in 2024 resulted in lengthy reports with limited connection to strategy and financials.
+The simplified standards encourage companies to:

 The timeline is short

-According to EFRAG and recent market analysis, the Commission intends the revised standards to be mandatory for 2027 reporting periods, with optional early adoption for 2026 by companies already applying ESRS.
+According to EFRAG and recent market analysis, the Commission intends the revised standards to be mandatory for 2027 reporting periods, with optional early adoption in 2026 for companies already applying ESRS.

 That leaves: